GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 To create an application you will need to provide information like an application name or ID, domain name of your application, and authorization callback URLs.

 For our example, you can use the domain name of your Gluu Server (e.g. `https://myidp.domain.com`).
-For callback URL please use the following the convention:
+For callback URL use the following the convention:

 ```
 https://<idp-hostname>/passport/auth/<strategy>/callback